Afan Forest Park – Glyncorrwg Mountain Bike Centre, near Port Talbot

 The cliffs demonstrate the geology of Stackpole.

-They are topped by a limestone plateau which was lifted from the sea-bed around 50 million years ago.
 Look closely and you will see a band of lighter rock, the compressed remnant of an ancient beach, formed when the sea level was much higher.

-Two of Pembrokeshire’s finest beaches – the sheltered havens of Broadhaven and Barafundle Bay –lie within the reserve.
+Two of Pembrokeshire’s finest beaches – the sheltered havens of Broadhaven and Barafundle Bay – lie within the reserve.

-Stackpole is an area of limestone grassland and ancient dune grassland which was created during the fifth and sixth centuries.
-It is bordered by scrub and woodland and, in the Spring, the area is alive with bird song and rich with flowers and butterflies.
+It is bordered by scrub and woodland and, in spring, the area is alive with bird song and rich with flowers and butterflies.

 Bosherston Lakes were created in valleys in the limestone in the 18th and 19th centuries by the Campbells of Cawdor, owners of the Stackpole Estate until 1976.